Shadow Cabinet of Judith Collins: Subsequent changes

 Former National Leader Simon Bridges was demoted from Collin's shadow cabinet unexpectedly on 24 November 2021, with Collins citing historical allegations of "serious misconduct".
 Collin's demotion of Bridges prompted members of the National Party's parliamentary caucus to pass a vote of no confidence in her leadership on 25 November.
 Deputy leader Shane Reti assumed the role of interim leader until a leadership vote was held on 30 November, when Christopher Luxon and Nicola Willis were elected leader and deputy leader.

 Policy

-In late January 2021, 1 News reported that the National Party had plans to contest the Māori electorates in the future following lobbying by Māori Members of Parliament including Jo Hayes.
+In late January 2021, 1News reported that the National Party had plans to contest the Māori electorates in the future following lobbying by Māori Members of Parliament including Jo Hayes.
 1 News also reported that Collins was planning to announce the change during a caucus meeting the following week.
 On 1 February 2021, Collins and Party President Peter Goodfellow confirmed that National would be contesting the Māori electorates at the 2023 New Zealand general election.